jimrybarski/modern-arecibo/README.md

 # modern-arecibo

-Generate images of the Arecibo message with a user-provided population and genome size
+Generate images of the Arecibo message with a user-provided population and genome size.

 ```
 Usage: modern-arecibo [OPTIONS]